turingschool/backend-curriculum-site/module1/lessons/advanced_enumerables.markdown

 ## WrapUp

-What do zip, group_by, and reduce do?
+* What do zip, group_by, and reduce do?
 What are the gotchas for each?
+* What is the difference between the Enumerable Module and Enumerator Class?

 ## Additional Reading